 Importantly, each injured or killed person is considered a separate offense, potentially leading to even more severe cumulative penalties.

 What Defenses Can Be Raised If I’m Accused of Felony DUI?

 The following are some defenses that can be raised in a DUI case:

 Challenging the Initial Traffic Stop

-One of the first things an experienced Indianapolis DUI defense attorney will look at is whether or not the traffic stop was legal.
+One of the first things experienced Indianapolis DUI attorneys will look at is whether or not the traffic stop was legal.
 Law enforcement needs to have probable cause or reasonable suspicion of criminal activity to pull you over.

 If your defense attorney can prove that the reason for stopping you was not legally justified, it could lead to suppression of evidence and possibly even dismissal of your case.

 If you took a breath, blood, or urine test to determine your blood alcohol concentration (BAC), there could be issues with the equipment used, the technician administering the test, or the chain of custody for samples.
 Your defense attorney will investigate these factors to determine if your chemical test results were flawed, which could help cast doubt on your guilt.